boyter/scc/README.md

 Used inside Intel Nemu Hypervisor to track code changes between revisions https://github.com/intel/nemu/blob/topic/virt-x86/tools/cloc-change.sh#L9
 Appears to also be used inside both http://codescoop.com/ and https://pinpoint.com/

+It also is used to count code in https://searchcode.com/ which makes it one of the most frequently run code counters in the world.

 ### Features

 `scc` uses a small state machine in order to determine what state the code is when it reaches a newline `\n`.
 As such it is aware of and able to count